tannerchung/claimsiq_platform/TECH.md

 - Realistic CPT procedure codes
 - Patient demographics (age, gender, state)
 - Processing metrics (days to process, denial reasons)
+- In-memory caches refresh so new claims are visible without restarting

 ### POST /api/data/clear-data
 Clears all claims and providers from the database